 Some scientists believe that changes in cosmic radiation resulting from deep space events have an impact on cloud formation in the earth's atmosphere.
-The presence of such clouds would affect the quantity of solar radiation reaching the surface of the earth and the reflection of solar radiation back into space.
+The presence of such clouds would affect the quantity of solar radiation reaching the surface of the earth.
+This effect has recently been demonstrated experimentally at CERN in their CLOUD program.